PaperTriangle/Sonic-3-AIR-Mods/Stop Dropping My Dash/compat docs.md

     // Rest of your code here
 }
 ```

-Obviously, if you have some extra feature that your character can do that you will *need* to handle then you should not revert to the base function if the conditions of your function are met.

 So you know what functions to look out for I have provided full list of the game objects, addresses and Functions that have been changed by **Stop Dropping My Dash** below.